filchev-igor/emailticketing/Readme.md

    b. look in the task
 4. BE deployment
 5. Schedule scan does not work
-6. APEX page with reply form
+6. Apex page with reply form
 7. Apex page for observing tickets
-8. Apex page for observing replis
+8. Apex page for observing replies
+9. Add link to replies for Apex tickets page